d15rup7or/Labs/Brainpan/README.md

   s.close()
 ```

-We receive the following output:
+Running the code provides us with the following output:

 ![](https://raw.githubusercontent.com/d15rup7or/Labs/master/Brainpan/img/python-fuzzer-output.png)

 Turns out that the overflow occurs around the length of 900 A's.

-In Immunity we notice that the EIP has been overwritten with 41414141 (hexadecimal represenation of four A's).
-It also says that there is an *Access violation* while executing the code at address 41414141.
+In Immunity we notice that the EIP has been overwritten with 41414141 (hexadecimal representation of four A's).
+It also says that an *Access violation* occurs while executing the code at address 41414141.

-Once the vulnerability is known and it's obvious that we've gained control over replacing the EIP address, it brings us closer to our goal.
+As the vulnerability is known and it's obvious that we've gained control over replacing the EIP address, it brings us closer to our goal.

-In the next step we're gonna utilize a Metasploit feature and create a pattern consisting of a set of unique, three-character substrings.
+Firstly, we need to find the offset that could control the EIP.
+We're gonna utilize a Metasploit feature and create a pattern consisting of a set of unique, three-character substrings:

 ![](https://raw.githubusercontent.com/d15rup7or/Labs/master/Brainpan/img/pattern-create-ruby.png)

-It spits out a random set that perfectly fits our payload parameter.
+It spits out a unique and random set that perfectly fits to our payload.
 ```
 import socket